 Do you want to perform?
 Be a steward?
 Help out with the costumes or props?
 Gain experience in researching or script writing?
 Do you have stories or experience you could contribute?
 Is history your passion?
 If so, we’d love to hear from you.

 One Lost Stone will be created through a series of workshops and rehearsals in London.
-Participants do not need to attend every workshop rehearsal but must be available for the performance date on 22 September 2019.
+Participants do not need to attend every workshop rehearsal but must be available for the performances in June / July 2020.

 Cost: Workshops are free

-Performance and Installation Event: 22 September 2019, Novo Cemetery, Queen Mary University of London.
+Performance Event: June/July 2020 (venue and times to be announced), Novo Cemetery, Queen Mary University of London.

 To enrol in the workshops, or volunteer for other production roles, please email firstname.lastname@example.org or register your interest on our Get Involved page.
 You can also subscribe to our mailing list to receive new opportunities.